andrewhuntsmith/NAPClient/README.md

 A red square means that level is not available to be played.
 A green square means that level is available to be played, and has not been beaten.
-A blue square means that level has been beaten, but you have not gotten all the gold.
+A blue square means that level has been beaten, but you have not done everything there.
 A gold square means that you have gotten all the gold on the level (or all the checks in an archipelago randomizer), and there is nothing left to do there.